What's on this page?

 - Information relayed to academic staff where appropriate, and staff trained to understand how to support CE students effectively.

 - CE students given the opportunity to disclose their circumstances later in the admissions process (e.g. during enrolment), if they choose not to declare via UCAS.

 - Students contacted early in the cycle so they know who to speak to about any questions or support needs, rather than post-Confirmation.

 - Clearing ‘scripts’ give students an opportunity to share any personal circumstances or support needs, or a dedicated phone line during Clearing.

 - Personal statements and references checked for any mention of a student’s circumstances, even if they have not ticked the box.

-- Outreach team supports care experienced students with UCAS applications and bursaries/grants, and makes appropriate referrals to student advice and wellbeing services.
+- Outreach team supports CE students with UCAS applications and bursaries/grants, making appropriate referrals to student advice and wellbeing services.

 - A bursary or grant to support with the pre-entry costs of going to university or college.

 - Provision of your own care leavers’ bursary, offer Unite Students scholarships, or give priority access to university hardship funds – and provide targeted or specialist financial advice to help with budgeting.